migueldeicaza/SwiftGodotKit/README.md

 git clone git@github.com:migueldeicaza/libgodot
 ```

+For LibGodot, you want to use the libgodot_44_stable branch
 Compile libgodot, this sample shows how I do this myself, but
 you can pass the flags that make sense for your scenarios: